Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

 id: networktransform
 title: NetworkTransform
 ---
-A `NetworkObject's` position and rotation is normally only synchronized when that object get spawned.
-To sychronize position and rotation at realtime during the game a `NetworkTransform` component is needed. `NetworkTransform` sychnronizes the transform of the owner of the network object to all other clients.
+The  position and rotation of a `NetworkObject` is normally only synchronized when that object is spawned.
+To synchronize position and rotation at realtime during the game, a `NetworkTransform` component is needed. `NetworkTransform` synchronizes the transform of the owner of the network object to all other clients.

 :::note
 `NetworkTansform` does not sync the scale of the object.